develprr/metamatic-framework/README.md

 }
 ```

 For most cases, this is all what you need!
-In most cases, you only need to MetaStore to replicate the data, store it, and broadcast the change
+In most cases, you only need MetaStore to replicate the data, store it, and broadcast the change
 to all parts of the app where that data is being displayed.
 But if you want to create a custom setter function that does some custom modification to the
 objects other than just storing them, you can also write an entirely customized setter function and then exclusively dispatch whatever you wish: